-After a food break and water filtering at Melakwa Lake, we took the south route climbers path which begins just after the toilet (which is exposed, especially on the descent, so don’t be surprised to find someone enjoying the views).
+After a food break and water filtering at Melakwa Lake, we took the south route climbers path, which begins just after the toilet (which is exposed, especially on the descent, so don’t be surprised to find someone enjoying the views).
 The trail is very well marked.
 A few blowdowns and lots of giant mushrooms out.
 Through the steep wooded section, there are two areas where you must climb up some steep boulders.
 Root belays were helpful, especially on the way down.
-I am always amazed at home much of a route I rediscover on the way down, as I seem to forget some of the more interesting parts and tricky bits.
+I am always amazed at home much of a route I rediscover on the way down, as I seem to forget some of the more exciting parts and tricky bits.
 Also, many of the dogs I see on the trail seem to climb better than I do!

 The summit scramble is class 2/3, with many well-established holds.
 I found it easier than Mount Si.
 I stuck with the rock and avoided the loose dirt, which appears easier as it’s more steplike, but I found it less stable.
-The rock to the right provided very stable and large jugs for your hands and feet.
-There is a summit register in a white PVC tube hidden under the main rock at the top and a cool, old peak marker from 6-23-1935 placed by the Cony Rover Crew.
+The rock to the right provided very stable and giant jugs for your hands and feet.
+There is a summit register in a white PVC tube hidden under the primary rock at the top and a cool, old peak marker from 6-23-1935 placed by the Cony Rover Crew.
 Markers show the following peaks: Roosevelt, Mount Baker, Glacier Peak, Overcoat, Chimney, Mount Stuart, Chair Peak, Bryant, Granite Mountain, Mount Rainier, and McClellan Butte.
 I did not find a USGS summit marker.
 This summit has one of the best viewpoints to see so much of the Alpine Lakes Wilderness!